render of the demo scene - click to download the zip archive

 Click the fgAlpha checkbox and render to get an alpha render.

-The default sphere will give an error.
-It seems like they don't have vertex normals so the script crashes when trying to find them.
+The default sphere does not have vertex normals so the script exits when trying to find them.
 Workaround is to make a sphere by subdividing a cube or use one of the normals tools on the sphere: autofacet, smooth and facet normal tools.

 More info from the original author here in the Truespace Indigo forums.